KasaFidie-Technologies/handsTalk/SignGPT/README.md

 All requirement are stated in the requirement.txt file

 ## Installation
-1. Clone the repository:
+1. Clone the repository: `git clone git@github.com:KasaFidie-Technologies/handsTalk.git`
+2. On `main` branch cd **SignGPT** directory
-2. Install the required dependencies:
+3. Install the required dependencies: `pip3 install -r requirements.txt`
+4. Run project: `python signGPT.py`

 ## Usage
 To use this app first check the image file to know the possible sign detections images.